 By Yong Liang Yi

-Dr James M. Dorsey, Senior Fellow at the S. Rajaratnam School of International Studies (RSIS), spoke about his new book, “China and the Middle East: Venturing into the Maelstrom,” during its launch at [email protected] on 20 September 2018.
+Dr James M. Dorsey, Senior Fellow at the S. Rajaratnam School of International Studies (RSIS), spoke about his new book, “China and the Middle East: Venturing into the Maelstrom,” during its launch at NTU@one-north on 20 September 2018.
 The book launch was opened by Amb Ong Keng Yong, RSIS Executive Deputy Chairman, and also featured a book review by Assistant Professor Hoo Tiang Boon.

 Dr Dorsey’s book focuses on the complex relationship between China and the Middle East, and discusses the roles played by other extra-regional powers such as the United States.

 At the book launch, Dr Dorsey spoke about how instability in the Middle East could affect China, in particular how the development of incidents like the Arab revolt and ISIS attacks could threaten China’s national security, especially in the Xinjiang region.
 While insistent on non-interference with respect to the domestic affairs of other countries in the past, China finds it challenging to stand its ground on this policy.
 China used to focus on its commercial relationships in the Middle East in order to protect its security and economic interests.
 However, instability in the Middle East and the activities of ISIS in recent years has impacted how China defines its interests in that region.